PayPal entry punishes Australia's pricey buy-now-pay-later stocks

 SINGAPORE, Sept 2 (Reuters) - Shares in Australia's Afterpay Ltd APT.AX and its smaller consumer lender rivals tumbled for a second day on Wednesday, as the entry of U.S. giant PayPal into the buy-now-pay-later sector sent investors scrambling to re-price its frothy stocks.

-Afterpay fell as much as 12.4%, before paring losses, and has shed about A$2.4 billion ($1.8 billion)in market capitalisation in the two trading sessions since PayPal Holdings Inc PYPL.O said it would offer small, short-term loans to U.S. customers.
+Afterpay fell as much as 12.4%, before paring losses, and has shed about A$2.6 billion ($1.9 billion) in market value in the two trading sessions since PayPal Holdings Inc PYPL.O said it would offer small, short-term loans to U.S. customers.

+Rivals also tumbled, with Zip Co Ltd Z1P.AX dropping as far as 17.7% and Sezzle Inc SZL.AX 15.5% before both trimmed losses.
+They have each shed roughly 20% in two days.
+Openpay Group Ltd OPY.AX and Splitit Ltd SPT.AX each fell about 7%.

 "Having such a large customer base already in the U.S., PayPal certainly throws a spanner in the works for their expansion plans," said James Tao, a market analyst at CommSec in Sydney.